Thinkwise/docs/docs/platform_overview.md

 ## Architecture

-**Thinkwise applications consist of a data tier, an application tier and a presentation tier (GUIs).
+**Thinkwise applications consist of a data tier, an application tier and a presentation tier (user interfaces).
 The business logic, which contains customer-specific functionality, is included in the data tier in the form of SQL procedures, functions and triggers.
 The use of C# or Java-based logic is also possible.**